Skip to main content

 The examination consists of

-The exam consists of two parts: of a written grammar part at the B2 level and of an oral part, for which the student will prepare a short presentation (10 minutes, at least 7 slides) on the topic of his/her dissertation.
-The student will only take the oral part after successfully completing the written part.
+The exam consists of two parts: the written part tests grammar, vocabulary and listening skills and the oral part, for which the student prepares a short presentation (10 minutes, at least 9 slides) on the topic of his/her dissertation.
+The student will only take the oral part after completing successfully the written part.

 How to prepare for the test